 039 The Wise Swallow.
 Destroy the seed of evil, or it will grow up to your ruin.
 A Swallow was warned to eat all sown hemp seeds else they grow up; the fibers woven into a net.

 040 The Astrologer.
+(An Astrologer trips into a well.)
 Not linked yet

 041 Fox and Lamb.
+(A Dog chides a Fox trying to get to young sheep.)
 Not linked yet

 042 The Farmer’s Bequest to his Sons.
 A dying father told his sons about a treasure in a field if they only dig for it.
 They did.
 Good yield was their treasure.

 043 Two Frogs.
 Two Frogs had to leave their dry pond and encountered a well.
 One said they should live there; the other cautioned about getting out if they needed to.

 044 The Frogs ask Zeus for a King.
 People are never satisfied.
 Frogs prayed for a king but got a log.
 Prayed again and got a stork who started to have a feast on them.

 045 The Oxen and the Squeaking Axle.
 The oxen pulling a wagon were disturbed by the creaking of the wheels.
 Not seeing the heavy load on the wagon the oxen blamed the wheels for complaining.